Posted on Leave a comment

 Ketosis is a normal metabolic state marked by higher-than-normal levels of ketones (or ketone bodies) in the blood.

 Endogenous ketone production denotes ketones produced naturally by the body.
-It’s the body’s natural adjustment to the absence or restriction of carbohydrate in the diet.
+It’s the body’s natural adjustment to the absence or restriction of carbohydrates in the diet.
 Without enough glucose from carbs to fuel its cells, the body turns to fat to replace glucose as its primary source of energy.

-In the liver, a fat that is not burned for energy directly is converted to ketones.
+In the liver, fat that is not burned for energy directly is converted to ketones.
 And, this means that you are in a ketogenic state.

 Ketone levels increase in the bloodstream and provide an alternate and efficient fuel source for the body and brain.
 As a result, muscle protein is spared from being converted to glucose for energy.

 Exogenous ketosis comes from an external source.
 Consuming exogenous ketones, like a ketone drink containing a ketone ester or a ketone salt, raises blood ketone levels.
-The body isn’t producing ketones in this state but still remains in ketosis from having ketones introduced from an outside source.
+The body isn’t producing ketones in this state but remains in ketosis from having ketones introduced from an outside source.
 However, the body isn’t ketogenic–that specifically means the body is producing its own ketones.

 Two paths, one destination.
 Here’s what to look out for to ensure you’re in ketosis.